 Brianna Boudreau

 Senior Research Manager Brianna Boudreau joined TeleGeography in 2008.
 She specializes in pricing and market analysis for wholesale and enterprise network services with a regional focus on Asia and Oceania.
-While at TeleGeography, Brianna has helped develop and launch several new lines of research, including our Cloud and WAN Infrastructure service and the SD-WAN Research Service.
+While at TeleGeography, Brianna has helped develop and launch several new lines of research, including our Cloud and WAN Research Service.

 LinkedIn